goldingn/pop/readme.md

 ![](readme_files/figure-markdown_github/all_dynamics-1.png)<!-- -->

+#### Doing things with models

-We can convert any of these objects into transition matrices too:
+So far no analysis methods have been implemented.
+We can convert any of these objects into transition matrices though:

 ``` r
 as.matrix(all)